-Pursuant to the Non-employee Director Compensation Program, as discussed in further detail in the section entitled "Summary of the Non-employee Director Compensation Program" above, each of the Company's non-employee directors is eligible to receive the following: (i) a \$10,000 annual retainer for each 12-month period of service during the 36-month period following the Effective Date; (ii) an initial grant on the date of this Annual Meeting of 20,000 stock options, vesting over 36 months; (iii) an annual grant on the date of the Company's annual meetings of stockholders in 2024 and 2025 of 10,000 stock options, vesting over 12 months; and (iv) an annual grant at this Annual Meeting (and on the date of the Company's annual meetings of stockholders in 2024 and 2025) of 2,500 stock options for service on one standing committee of the Board of Directors or 5,000 stock options for service on two or more standing committees of the Board of Directors, vesting over 12 months.
+Pursuant to the Non-employee Director Compensation Program, as discussed in further detail in the section entitled "Summary of the Nonemployee Director Compensation Program" above, each of the Company's non-employee directors is eligible to receive the following: (i) a \$10,000 annual retainer for each 12-month period of service during the 36-month period following the Effective Date; (ii) an initial grant on the date of this Annual Meeting of 20,000 stock options, vesting over 36 months; (iii) an annual grant on the date of the Company's annual meetings of stockholders in 2024 and 2025 of 10,000 stock options, vesting over 12 months; and (iv) an annual grant at this Annual Meeting (and on the date of the Company's annual meetings of stockholders in 2024 and 2025) of 2,500 stock options for service on one standing committee of the Board of Directors or 5,000 stock options for service on two or more standing committees of the Board of Directors, vesting over 12 months.
 In addition, any newly appointed or elected member of the Board of Directors will receive 20,000 stock options, vesting over 36 months.

-The following table summarizes the aggregate cash and number of stock options that the Company's current non-employee directors as a group will receive if they remain non-employee directors during the term of the Non-employee Director Compensation Program and continue to serve on the same committees on which they currently serve (if any), and further assumes that there will be no newly appointed or elected members
+The following table summarizes the aggregate cash and number of stock options that the Company's current non-employee directors as a group will receive if they remain non-employee directors during the term of the Non-employee Director Compensation Program and continue to serve on the same committees on which they currently serve (if any), and further assumes that there will be no newly appointed or elected members to the Company's Board of Directors during the term of the Non-employee Director Compensation Program.
+This table also highlights the fact that none of the Company's executive officers (including our NEOs) or employees will receive any cash, awards, or benefits under the Non-employee Director Compensation Program.

-Name and Position Dollar Value Number of Shares/Units
+Name and Position Dollar Value Number of

+Shares/Units

-Remi Barbier, President
+Remi Barbier, -

+President

+Chief Executive

+Officer and

-Chief Executive Officer and Chairman of the Board of Directors
+Chairman of the Board of Directors

-R. Christopher Cook
+R. Christopher Cook - -

+COOK

+Senior Vice

-Senior Vice President and General Counsel
+President and General Counsel

 Nadav Friedmann, Ph.D., M.D.
-1
+1 - -

+F II.D., WI.D.

+Chief Medical

-Chief Medical Officer and Director
+Officer and Director

 James W. Kupiec, M.D.
-2
+2 - -

+WI.D.

-Chief Medical Officer
+Chief Medical

+Officer

-Eric J. Schoen
+Eric J. Schoen - -

-Chief Financial Officer
+Chief Financial

+Officer

+A 11

-All current executive officers as a group (4 persons)
+All current executive officers as

+a group (4 persons)

-All current directors who are not executive officers as a group (5 persons) 3 \$150,000 245,000
+All current directors \$150,000 245,000

+who are not +100,000 ,

+executive officers as a group $(5 \text{ persons})^3$

+All employees, -

-All employees, including all current officers who are not executive officers, as a group
+including all current officers who are not

+executive officers,

+as a group